svenbla/macbook-pve/README.md

 ```

 > [!TIP]
-> the temps can be observed with the following command
-> `watch -n 1 sensors`
+> the temps can be observed with `watch -n 1 sensors`

 ## Handling Lid Closing